mkr302/Barcode_QRcode_Generator_App/README.md

 #### What types of codes are generated:
      Barcode (EAN13):
             The International Article Number (also known as European Article Number or EAN) is a standard describing a barcode symbology and numbering system used in global trade to identify a specific retail product type, in a specific packaging configuration, from a specific manufacturer.

      QR code:
              A QR code (abbreviated from Quick Response code) is a type of matrix barcode (or two-dimensional barcode) first designed in 1994 for the automotive industry in Japan.
 A barcode is a machine-readable optical label that contains information about the item to which it is attached.
 In practice, QR codes often contain data for a locator, identifier, or tracker that points to a website or application.

-###### To read more on EAN13: https://en.wikipedia.org/wiki/International_Article_Number
+###### To read more on EAN13 --> https://en.wikipedia.org/wiki/International_Article_Number
-###### For more on QR codes: https://en.wikipedia.org/wiki/QR_code
+###### For more on QR codes --> https://en.wikipedia.org/wiki/QR_code

 #### Dependencies: